Knowledge base

 If it's too late and you haven't followed the method above, check in the kAuth mobile app if your account is still present; it may be that you no longer receive the connection authorization request notification YES/NO and in this case:

-- Open the kAuth mobile app (application for iOS/Android smartphone or tablet) on your device.
+1. Open the mobile app kAuth (application for iOS/Android smartphones or tablets) on your device.

 If it's too late, and no accounts are displayed in the kAuth mobile app, there's no need to call Infomaniak or add your account in the app (without having followed the first explanation at the top of this guide), the registration will loop since a code will be requested...

-- Otherwise select the last option to request assistance to access the form allowing you to submit your identity documents and recognition selfie:
+5. Otherwise select the last option to request assistance to access the form allowing you to submit your ID documents and recognition selfie:

 Has this FAQ been helpful?